 Peach blossom porridge is a kind of porridge cooked with fresh peach blossom and rice.

-Qingming Festival Is also Celebrated in Other Countries
+How Qingming Festival Is Celebrated in Some Asian Countries

 Besides China, many other countries also celebrate Tomb Sweeping Festival.
 They are mainly in Asia, but celebrations are also seen in other countries with Chinese communities.